Samuel Parr: Political and personal views

 Even amid the terrors of the French Revolution, Parr adhered to Whiggism, and his correspondence included every man of eminence, either literary or political, who adopted the same creed.
 He was an adamant support of Charles James Fox, and vehemently disliked William Pitt the Younger.

 In private life, his model was Johnson.
 He succeeded in copying Johnson's uncouthness and pompous manner, but had neither his humour nor his real authority.
 He was famous as a writer of epitaphs and wrote inscriptions for the tombs of Burke, Charles Burney, Johnson, Fox and Gibbon.

-As for Parr's religious views:
+Parr challenged the views of the anarchist writer William Godwin in a Spital Sermon delivered at Christ Church Greyfriars in 1800, arguing against Godwin's views that family affections, gratitude and other natural sentiments were inappropriate determinants of moral obligations.
+Godwin replied at length to Parr, noting critically that:It may appear at first sight a little surprising that all there is of gall, intolerance and contempt in Dr. Parr’s publication, is contained in that part of it which was delivered by him from the pulpit in the character of a Christian preacher, and that whatever is gentlemanlike, liberal or candid is thrown back into the Notes.

+Parr wrote of his views in his memoirs:

 My principles, I am sure, will never endanger the church [of England] – my studies, I hope, are such as do not disgrace it – and my actions, I can say with confidence, have ever tended to preserve it from open, and what I conceive to be unjust attacks.